 It’s like when George Bailey in It’s a Wonderful Life gets so caught up in thinking that all hope is lost that he never thinks to ask the community for help when he needs it the most.
 And help him they do.

-Should the holiday spirit move you, you are invited to join our collaboration and contribute to America’s Family here.
+Should the holiday spirit move you, you are invited to join the America’s Family collaboration.

 Happy holidays everyone.